"Drama" by Raina Telgemeier (Scholastic)

 With "Drama," Telgemeier fol lows up her fantastic "Smile" with another tale of that awkward age when difference is inevitable and challenges negotiation on the part of the people ex periencing, specifically middle school students who aren't quite kids, are just on the cusp of teen ager-dom and only now real ly not only figuring themselves out, but figuring out what their personal feelings and quirks means in context of other people.

 In "Drama," theater geek Callie gets a big opportunity to design sets for her middle school production of "Moon Over Mississippi."
 Not only does she need to move past the dream-come-true momentum and actually learn the craft of making sets on a tiny budget, she also has to negotiate the dynamics of a close-knit, sometimes demanding, group.
-Of course there are boy problems, but their complexity heralds in the adult world yet to come, and Callie must figure out how to juggle figuring out individual
+Of course there are boy problems, but their complexity heralds in the adult world yet to come, and Callie must figure out how to juggle figuring out individual personalities with figuring out creative fabrication, all the while learning to exhale.

 What's great about Telge mei er is her ability to address the con cerns of the age she targets without condescension or even the hint of knowing more than them, and that's probably be cause she's pulling from her own experiences.
 Her voice is an honest one and never pander ing, valuable and em powering to the kids who might find themselves at the very cross roads Telgemeier's stories portray.